tconbeer/harlequin-web/src/docs/keymaps/config.md

 ## What is a Keymap?

-In a config file, a keymap is a "[array of tables](https://toml.io/en/v1.0.0#array-of-tables)", where each table defines a key binding.
+In a config file, a keymap is an ["array of tables"](https://toml.io/en/v1.0.0#array-of-tables), where each table defines a key binding.
 A simple keymap looks like this:

 ```toml
 [[keymaps.more_arrows]]